mode777/rayjs/readme.md

 The directory of the main Javascript module will also be the working directory of the app.
 Modules and resources will be loaded relative to it.

 ## Building
-Here are some basic steps if you want to compile rayjs yourself:
+Here are some basic steps if you want to compile rayjs yourself.
+You should use CMake for building. **Please note that QuickJS needs Mingw in order to compile correctly on Windows**

 ### Check out required files
 ```bash